The Ultimate Siargao Travel Guide

 Siargao Island, Philippines – Siargao is an island with which any beach bum would fall in love.
 This tropical island destination attracts beach lovers and surfers all year round.
 The island’s perfect location in the Pacific Ocean gives it a healthy dose of undisturbed waves and winds from the largest ocean in the world.
 The huge waves make Siargao the ideal surfing destination.

-In this Siargao Travel Guide blog post, we’ll give you important travel tips which include budget tips and advice on how to get there, things to do and see, a DIY itinerary, best places to eat, and best hotels to stay, and more.
+In this Siargao Travel Guide blog post, we’ll give you essential travel tips, including budget tips and advice on how to get there, things to do and see, a DIY itinerary, the best places to eat, and the best hotels to stay, and more.

 Best Time to visit Siargao Island

-The best time to visit Siargao will always depend on the type of activities you would like to do on the island.
+The best time to visit Siargao will always depend on the activities you would like to do on the island.

-For Surfers – August to November would be the best months to surf since this is the season where the swell and wind conditions are perfect for surfing.
-September is a busy month for Siargao, Surfers from all over the world visit the island for the yearly Siargao International Surfing Cup.
+For Surfers – August to November would be the best months to surf since this is the season when the swell and wind conditions are perfect.
+September is a busy month for Siargao; Surfers from all over the world visit the island for the yearly Siargao International Surfing Cup.

 How to get there